The Life of Dr. Shinichi Suzuki

 “Confronted with a high mountain, you cannot walk the summit in one stride, but must climb step by step to reach your goal.
 Without stopping, without haste, carefully taking a step at a time forward will surely get you there. “

 Dr. Shinichi Suzuki spent his life proving that ability is not inborn, that talent can be created and that ALL young children can develop exceptional talent.
 He was born in Nagoya, Japan in 1898, the fourth of twelve children of samurai heritage.
 His father ran a workshop that made traditional Japanese instruments but by the early 1900’s his father’s fascination with the violin had evolved into manufacturing violins.
-It was intended that his son, Shinichi, help run the family business but, inspired by a recording of Misha Elman playing Schubert’s Ave Maria, Suzuki became passionate about teaching himself to play the violin.
+It was intended that his son, Shinichi, help with the family business but, inspired by a recording of Misha Elman playing Schubert’s Ave Maria, Suzuki became passionate about teaching himself to play the violin.

-At a quartet rehearsal one day in 1933 he surprised his brothers by suddenly stating what they all considered obvious; that ALL Japanese children speak Japanese.
+At a quartet rehearsal one day in 1933 he surprised his brothers by stating what they all considered obvious; that ALL Japanese children speak Japanese.
 With this simple observation, Dr. Shinichi Suzuki had discovered a way to develop musical ability in young children.

 Evolution of the Suzuki Approach

-By the 1950s, Suzuki had music schools throughout Japan.
+By the 1950s, Suzuki operated music schools throughout Japan.
 Dr. Haruko Kataoka moved to Matsumoto in 1955 to be an accompanist.
 Kataoka and another teacher developed the first Suzuki piano repertoire.
 At the same time, Dr. Suzuki was invited to bring a tour group of Japanese students to the United States in 1964, and he began to make regular trips to the U.S. after that.

 In 1972, the Suzuki Association of the Americas was founded.
 Constance Starr introduced the Suzuki Piano Method to American teachers.